vmware-samples/packer-examples-for-vsphere/README.md

     >**Note**: All `variables.auto.pkvars.hcl` default to using the [VMware Paravirtual SCSI controller][vmware-pvscsi] and the [VMXNET 3][vmware-vmxnet3] network card device types.

-### Step 5 - Modify the Configurations and Scripts (Optional)
+### Step 5 - Modify the Configurations (Optional)

-If required, modify the configuration and scripts files, for the Linux distributions and Microsoft Windows.
+If required, modify the configuration files for the Linux distributions and Microsoft Windows.

-#### Linux Distribution Kickstart and Scripts
+#### Linux Distribution Kickstart and Ansible Roles

 Username and password variables are passed into the kickstart or cloud-init files for each Linux distribution as Packer template files (`.pkrtpl.hcl`) to generate these on-demand.
+Ansible roles are then used to configure the Linux machine image builds.

 #### Microsoft Windows Unattended amd Scripts

 Variables are passed into the [Microsoft Windows][microsoft-windows-unattend] unattend files (`autounattend.xml`) as Packer template files (`autounattend.pkrtpl.hcl`) to generate these on-demand.
+A PowerShell script is then used to configure the Linux machine image builds.

 By default, each unattended file is set to use the [KMS client setup keys][microsoft-kms] as the **Product Key**.